Assistant Resident DirectorPosition Number::

 Flat RateDescription of primary duties and responsibilities::

-The Assistant Resident Directors (ARD) is a part time, live-in appointment with the Department of Housing and Residence Life within the Division of Student Affairs.
+The Assistant Resident Directors (ARD) is a temporary 11 month, live-in appointment with the Department of Housing and Residence Life within the Division of Student Affairs.

 The ARD serves as an active and visible residence hall staff member that participates and facilitates student development, community development, leadership development, activity development, administration, policy enforcement, crisis management and staff development.

 Attendance at ARD training is mandatory.
-ARDs will also be expected to attend Fall Resident Assistant training during the month of August.
-The ARD application is a yearly renewal process and will be supervised by a Resident Director.
+ARDs will also be expected to attend all advertised department trainings.
+The ARD application is a yearly renewal process and will be supervised by a Residence Life Administrator.

 Co-Supervision of Staff

 • Conduct individual one-on-one meetings with RAs every 2 weeks.